flenniken/statictea/docs/runFunction.md

 # funGithubAnchor

 Create a Github markdown anchor name given a heading name.
+Use it for Github markdown internal links.
 If you have duplicate heading names, the anchor name returned only works for the first.
-Use it for Github markdown internal links.
+Some characters like underscored are removed so you can get duplicates in some cases.

 ~~~
 githubAnchor(name: string) string